 “The one question I don’t get as much is: What does it take to run an entire traffic signal operation, for pedestrians, cyclists and drivers, for all Edmontonians, no matter how they move?” she smiled.

 “And that’s okay.
 That’s our team’s job.
 But we do want people to know that keeping all road users moving safely and efficiently is what is always top of mind for us.”

-The City asked for any questions about traffic signals on social media.
+The City recently asked for any questions about traffic signals on social media.
 They came in from all directions.
-Here you will find Janis’ answers to those questions, organized into topics:
+Here you will find Chow’s answers to those questions, organized into topics.